flurry/react-native-flurry-sdk/README.md

 ## License

-Copyright 2018 Oath Inc.
+Copyright 2022 Yahoo Inc.

-This project is licensed under the terms of the [Apache 2.0](http://www.apache.org/licenses/LICENSE-2.0) open source license.
+This project is licensed under the terms of the [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0) open source license.
 Please refer to [LICENSE](LICENSE) for the full terms.